Dollar Tree posts higher profit

-(Reuters) - Dollar Tree Inc (DLTR.O) on Wednesday posted a higher quarterly profit in line with its forecast as shoppers spent more when they came into its stores and the chain controlled costs.
+Feb 27 (Reuters) - Dollar Tree Inc on Wednesday posted a higher quarterly profit in line with its forecast as shoppers spent more when they came into its stores and the chain controlled costs.

 Sales jumped 15.4 percent to $2.25 billion, including a boost of $125 million from an extra week in the quarter.